 We return for our 4th High & Lonesome Festival of modern songwriting this November,

-We're thrillied to have the acclaimed John Smith bringing his stunning new record to Leeds & a rare appearance from Nashville native Josh Rouse getting us off the mark with announcements which will include some 20+ acts of varying international acclaim gracing the legendary Brudenell Social Club & stunning Left Bank Leeds on Saturday 25th November.
+We're thrillied to have the acclaimed John Smith bringing his stunning new record to Leeds & a rare appearance from Nashville native Josh Rouse leading the announcements of acts gracing the stages of the legendary Brudenell Social Club on Saturday 25th November.

-Limited 'Early Bird' tickets are on sale now at only £15 which will include access to all venues throughout the day, they can be purchased now here or via local record shops and the Brudenell bar.
+Tickets are on sale now at only £18 which will include access to all venues throughout the day, they can be purchased now here or via local record shops and the Brudenell bar.